 Sir Edmond Hillary used these mountains to train for Mount Everest before his successful first ascent in 1953!
 There is something for everyone in North Wales so take your pick.
 Snowdon isn't the only mountain here!

-Snowdonia is home to my favourite mountain, Tryfan.
+These guided walks in Snowdonia will introduce you to the home of my favourite mountain; Tryfan.
 Join me on a guided mountain walk in Snowdonia to learn why Tryfan is my favouite and I am sure you will discover your favouite mountain here too!
 Shy away from the crowds of Snowdon and discover what else Snowdonia has to offer!

 Click HERE to go to the Snowdonia National Park tourist information website to learn more about the area.